Michael Tomczyk: Commodore Business Machines

 Tomczyk named the new computer the "VIC-20" and set the price at $299.95.
 Tomczyk was given the additional title of "VIC Czar" (at a time when Washington had an "Energy Czar").

 Tomczyk recruited a product management team he called the "VIC Commandos" and implemented a variety of innovations including a unique user manual, programming reference guide (which he co-authored), software on tape and cartridge, as well as a distinctive array of packaging, print ads and marketing materials.
 His motto for the VIC Commandos was "Benutzerfreundlichkeit" which means User Friendliness in German.
 The new computer was introduced at Seibu Department Store as the VIC-1001 in Tokyo in September 1980, and as the VIC-20 at the Consumer Electronics Show in 1981; and subsequently in Canada, Europe and Asia.
 The VIC-20 became the first microcomputer to sell one million units.

 Star Trek star William Shatner was recruited to promote the new home computers.
 Tomczyk jokes that he was the first person to show Shatner how to use a real computer, as the technology on the Star Trek sets were simply mock-ups.

 In 1981 Tomczyk established the Commodore Information Network, an early implementation of a user community.
 He contracted the engineering for (and co-designed) the VICModem, which became the first modem priced under $100, and the first to sell one million units.
 To promote telecomputing, he negotiated free telecomputing services from CompuServe, The Source (online service) and Dow Jones.
 In 1982, the Commodore network was the largest traffic "site" on CompuServe.
 The Commodore Information Network has been called an early Internet style user community, before innovations in the graphic user interface brought the Internet to life.

 The VIC-20 was followed by the more powerful Commodore 64.
 These computers introduced millions of people worldwide to home computing and telecomputing, and laid the foundation for ubiquitous worldwide computing.
 Tomczyk's experiences are described in his 1984 book, "The Home Computer Wars."

 After Commodore

-Tomczyk left Commodore in 1984, six months after Jack Tramiel left the company.
-He subsequently served as a consultant to technology startups and international trade projects.
+Tomczyk and 34 other employees left Commodore in 1984, whose R&D had essentially evaporated with every internal project being cancelled.
+This was six months after Jack Tramiel left the company for Atari.
+Tomczyk did go to a dinner with Tramiel, but was told Tramiel would run Atari as a family business, and that there "was no role there" for him.

+Tomczyk subsequently served as a consultant to technology startups and international trade projects.
 He was a contributing editor of Export Today Magazine for nearly 10 years, and authored more than 150 articles including computer magazine columns (Compute! and Compute!'s Gazette, 1980–85), a business newspaper column, book chapters and numerous magazine articles.

 In December 2012, Tomczyk spoke at the launch the Video Game Museum (ViGaMus) in Rome, Italy, which has an exhibit of vintage Commodore computers with stories and photos of Jack Tramiel and Tomczyk.

 Michael continues to pioneer in the field of radical innovation.
 In 2020 and 2021 he helped launch 2 Fintech startups (FamaCash and Fintech Ecosystem Development Corp.)